destrex271/WebActuary/README.md

 - Windows
   - Create a directory name `C:\bin`
   - Check your chrome browser version from `Menu>Help>About Chrome` from google chrome browser.(it would be a number like 96.0.445.0 etc)
-  - Download the chrome driver according to your chrome version from `https://chromedriver.chromium.org/downloads`
+  - Download the chrome driver according to your chrome version from https://chromedriver.chromium.org/downloads
   - Extract the zip file and copy the chromedriver.exe file to `C:\bin`
-  - Setup the Environment variable for the chromewebdriver as follows:
+  - Setup the Environment variable for the chromewebdriver as follows
     -
     - Search for 'Env' in start launcher and click on 'Edit the System environment variables' option.